melissadiep94/dog_breeds_project/README.md

 ____________________________
 **Pet Finder Data Extraction** - for Dog Breeds and Dogs List Data
 *  Downloaded pip install `petpy` per the instructions on https://petpy.readthedocs.io/en/latest/ .
 Petpy is an unofficial Pythonwrapper of the [Petfinder API](https://www.petfinder.com/developers/v2/docs/) for interacting with Petfinder’s database of animals and animal welfare organizations.
-*  Created a Jupyter Notebook to interact with petpy.
+*  Created a Jupyter Notebook to interact with petpy
 *  Created `api key` and `secret key` per documentation
 *  For Dogs List Data, pre-filtered to only return adoptable dogs 20 miles from Westfield, NJ (07090) and dog postings in 2021